dharmafly/noodle/assets/svg-post/svg post.md

 The last SVG technique used is a pair that replicate what might formerly have been done in Photoshop and exported as an image.
 The instructions are shown in this screenshot ![Steps to reproduce image style from Photoshop](/images/ColourOpacity.png) and are replicated in SVG.

-Firstly the an SVG filter is created to set the background image greyscale,
+Firstly an SVG filter is created to set the background image greyscale,
     filter:url(data:image/svg+xml,%3Csvg%20xmlns%3D%22http%3A//www.w3.org/2000/svg%22%3E%3Cfilter%20id%3D%22desaturate%22%3E%3CfeColorMatrix%20type%3D%22saturate%22%20values%3D%220%22/%3E%3C/filter%3E%3C/svg%3E#desaturate);

 unescaped: